Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 Personally, my main exercise is Barbell training (squats, deadlifts, shoulder presses, bent over rows, bench press), and bodyweight exercises (pullups, chinups).
 I also often play beatsaber, which is super fun, with weights on my arms.

+I find that squats are particularly important for some reason.

 ####Lowering activation energy

 Exercise is the most important of the things that I aim to do just about every day.
-As such it is worth it to debug and clear away any even slight aversion or impediment to going to train.
+I want the transition to exercise to be a smooth and easy.
+As such it is worth it to debug and clear away any, even very slight, aversion or impediment to going to train.

+#####Debugging systemic aversions to exercise

 The following are examples of slight / subtle aversions that turned out to be at root of a disinclination to exercise, and how I debugged them.